Eklavya: The Royal Guard: Plot

-Eklavya suspects Jyotiwardhan and his son, Udaywardhan (Jimmy Sheirgill), are responsible for Jaywardhan's death.
+Eklavya suspects Jyotiwardhan and his son, Udaywardhan (Jimmy Sheirgill), are responsible for Jaywardhan's (Boman Irani) death.
 He kills Udaywardhan and leads Jyotiwardhan to Udaywardhan's body, intending to kill him and fulfill his oath, whereupon Jyotiwardhan reveals to Eklavya that it was the prince who ordered the murder of the king.
-Shouting in denial, Eklavya kills Jyotiwardhan, knowing he must face the young Prince, his own son, in order to finally fulfill his dharma.
+Shouting in denial, Eklavya kills Jyotiwardhan, knowing he must face the young prince, his son, to finally fulfill his dharma.

-Harshwardhan, overcome with guilt, reveals his own hand in the murder of Jaywardhan to Rajjo, who leaves him because his actions also caused the death of her father.
-When Eklavya comes to the palace to kill the Prince, he explains why he killed the king.
+Harshwardhan (Saif Ali Khan), overcome with guilt, reveals his hand in the murder of Jaywardhan to Rajjo, who leaves him because his actions also caused the death of her father.
+When Eklavya comes to the palace to kill the prince, he explains why he killed the king.
 The King had murdered the Queen when she, in her semi-conscious state, kept saying Eklavya's name.
-Eklavya finally fulfills his dharma, by sparing his son's life and declaring the original Eklavya wrong.
-Rajjo eventually forgives Harshwardhan because she believes that he is truly sorry for his actions, and Pannalal finds a suicide note saying that Udaywardhan and Jyotiwardhan, afraid that they were about to be caught, jumped in front of a train.
+Eklavya finally fulfills his dharma by sparing his son's life and declared his own pre-conceived notions to be wrong.
+Rajjo eventually forgives Harshwardhan because she believes that he is truly sorry for his actions, and Pannalal (Sanjay Dutt) finds a suicide note saying that Udaywardhan and Jyotiwardhan, afraid that they were about to be caught, jumped in front of a train.
 Harshwardhan finally reveals Eklavya to be his true father in front of the entire village.